≡ Menu

 Name

-Susan Miller is a Right-Brain Business Plan® licensed facilitator located in North Carolina.
-She’s the July guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.
-Susan is offering a FREE Creative E-course for you!
-Sign up at this link: https://bit.ly/2ZNRvvb for Wise Woman: 7 Day Creative Journey; an expressive arts journey into your feminine soul.
+Tricia Ballad is a Right-Brain Business Plan® licensed facilitator based in Illinois.
+She’s the March guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.
+Also, check out her free gift the Medicine Basket.

 Business Plan Spotlight